Kendal - Grange - Windermere drive

 Coordinates: N 54.27621, W 2.94987

 At the park exit, turn left on the A592.
-The winding road follows the lake northwards and although the lake is never far away, views are often obscured by trees.
-Continue for approx 3.4 miles to Beech Hill picnic area on the left, immediately before the Beech Hill Hotel.
+The winding road follows the eastern shore of Windermere lake northwards through woodland.
+Although the lake is never far away, views are often obscured by trees.
+Continue for approx 3.3 miles and there is a large layby on the left with good views over the lake, Just beyond this is the entrance to Beech Hill picnic area on the left, immediately before the Beech Hill Hotel.

 Beech Hill picnic site

 Beech Hill picnic site has a small raised grassy area with picnic tables overlooking Windermere lake.
 There are good views towards the wooded hills on the opposite side of the lake and the central Lakeland mountains beyond.
 You can also access the lakeshore here where there is a small shingle beach inbetween trees, although it is down a steep footpath with many steps from the picnic area.
 Being a little out of the way, the picnic site is often relatively quiet and is a good place to enjoy the scenery.
 The large car park is pay and display and has seasonal toilets but no other facilities.
 Beech Hill hotel is next door.

 Leave the car park, turn left and continue on the A592, passing some very nice but well hidden private properties overlooking the lake.
 After approx 0.9 miles you see the B5360 junction on the right where the main A592 turns sharply left.
 Take the B5360 turn and continue through pleasant woodland and countryside for approx 1 mile to Blackwell House entrance, signposted on the left.